Youngmi Kim: Albums

-Awards and Media
+Awards

 In 1977, Kim won the first prize at the Verona International Competition in Italy.
 In 1979, she won the first prize at Giacomo Puccini Contest, and in 1980, she was ranked one of the six best singers at Maria Callas Concours.
 In 1981, she won the first prize at Luciano Pavarotti Concours.
-Also, she received awards in the 10th Korean Schubert Lieder Competition and the Emelie Dieterle Award.
+In addition, she received awards in the 10th Korean Schubert Lieder Competition and the Emelie Dieterle Award.
 In 2003, she was chosen as a finalist in the International Baroque Singing Competition of Chimay, Belgium.

-Book
+Publications

-In 2010, Kim published a book entitled Just like Kim Youngmi, prima donna.
+In 2010, Kim published a book titled Just like Kim Youngmi, prima donna.
 In this autobiography, she describes how she overcame her loneliness when she was studying abroad.
 She recalls difficult moments throughout her life and how she endured them.
 She also introduces her own vocal techniques within the book.